 Planning for a Gradual Return to Campus

-This information is designed to help leaders plan a gradual plan for employees to return to campus by preparing both your workforce and your workplace.
+This information is designed to help leaders develop a gradual plan for employees to return to campus by preparing both your workforce and your workplace.

 At all stages through planning and implementation, the safety and wellbeing of our community should be the first priority.

 Ryerson’s overall approach to return to campus planning was informed by current public health information.
 The information may change as the COVID-19 pandemic continues to evolve.
 Ryerson will continue to update the site with information, tips and responses to feedback from our community members.

 Remote work continues as we plan for a future gradual return

 At this time, the university is not planning for a broad return-to-campus, and remote work will continue until at least January 2021.
 As well, we recognize that there are employees who have continued to be on campus during this period.
 This material should be used:

 - To continue to support essential workers who have been providing daily on-campus support through COVID-19.

 - In cases where campus access is required to support the preparation of the Fall semester, and the necessity of a return to campus has been approved by your leader.

 - To help leaders begin to prepare for a future gradual reopening.